-ACHS Winners for the Perfect Attendance Awards (\$25 each) for the month of October: Meagan Jones-9th, Brandi Jacobs-10th, Brandon Meade-11th, and Madison Prater- Month of November-Alexis Parsons-9th, Keith Reynolds-10th, Clyde Hamilton-11th, Thomas Jones-12th.
+ACHS Winners for the Perfect Attendance Awards (\$25 each) for the month of October: Meagan Jones-9th , Brandl Jacobs-10th, Brandon Meade-11th, and Madison Prater-12th.
+Month of November-Alexis Parsons-9th, Keith Reynolds-10th, Clyde Hamilton-11th, Thomas Jones-12th.

+Perfect Attendance

-Perfect Attendance Allen Central High School students who had perfect attendance for the month of November had the opportunity to watch Twilight the vastly popular book made movie at the Riverfill 10.
-Over one hundred students participated in the trip and will be doing transactive writings
+Allen Central High School students who had perfect attendance for the month of November had the opportunity to watch Ywllight the vastly popular book made movie at the Riverfill 10 Over one hundred students participated in the trip and will be doing transactive writings based on the movie/book.

-Recreating Van Gogh Kevin Slone's art classes at ACHS enjoyed learning about the master artist Vincent Van Gogh and recreating his famous Starry Night with their own media.
+Recreating Van Gogh

+Kevin Slone's art classes at ACHS enjoyed learning about the master artist Vincent Van Gogh and recreating his famous Starry Night with their own media.

-Hours: Monday-Friday, 8-6; Saturday, 8-1 FREE DELIVERY!
+Hours: Monday-Friday, 8-6; Saturday, 8-1

+FREE DELIVERY!